codefresh-io/docs.codefresh.io/_docs/dashboards/home-dashboard.md

 1. View the most active applications, and filter by cluster to which they are deployed
 1. Go to the GitOps Apps dashboard to further analyze specific applications

+### Filters for GitOps Dashboard

+* **Time**
+  The date range filter is always active, and by default, shows data for the last seven days.
+* **Runtimes**
+  Select one or more GitOps Runtimes to focus on data by specific GitOps Runtimes.

+{% include
+   image.html
+   lightbox="true"
+   file="/images/reporting/home-dashboard-gitops-filters.png"
+   url="/images/reporting/home-dashboard-gitops-filters.png"
+   alt="GitOps dashboard filters"
+   caption="Home dashboard filters"
+   max-width="80%"
+   %}

 ###  GitOps Runtimes and Managed Clusters